-The tutorial macros need only a GeoDict Base license for execution.
-They have detailed descriptions and thus can be very helpful for getting started with editing Python macros.
+All tutorials have detailed descriptions and thus can be very helpful for getting started with editing Python macros.

 More advanced example macros can be found in the subfolder Python Scripting Examples.
 These Python scripts also use other GeoDict modules.

 When selecting one of the available macros, the description area displays a report about the macro.
-In the macro, this report content can be found between the triple apostrophes after Description = "" "", and can be edited at any time after opening the macro with a text editor.
+In the macro, this report content can be found between the triple apostrophes after Description = ''', and can be edited at any time after opening the macro with a text editor.

-In the SessionMacro folder macros containing all commands from the current session and the last sessions are saved automatically.
-The commands contained in these macros are the same that can be found in the Session Macro dialog described on pages 21ff.
+- The GeoApp folder contains all the GeoApps which can be found by selecting GeoApp from the menu bar.
+They are described in the GeoApps User Guide. - The MyGeoApps folder can be filled with the user's own GeoApps.
+How to do that is also described in the GeoApps User Guide.
+By default it contains the example GeoApp MyFirstGeoApp. - In the SessionMacro folder macros containing all commands from the current session and the last sessions are saved automatically.
+The commands contained in these macros are the same that can be found in the Session Macro dialog described on pages 22ff.

-The third folder is the selected project folder.
-There the macros saved using Record Macro (described on page $\underline{6}$) or the Session Macro dialog (described on pages $\underline{21}$ ff) can be found.
+■ The last folder is the selected project folder.
+There the macros saved using Record Macro (described on page 6) or the Session Macro dialog (described on pages 22ff) can be found.